-Toward the end of the construction process, your contractor will walk through your new home and note any final touches that still need to be completed.
+Toward the end of the construction process, your contractor will walk through your new home and note any final touches that still need to be completed, also known as a punch list.
 These things might include:

 - Plumbing/electrical defects (like a light switch not working)